How to Make Custom Rubber Eraser Stamps — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 4If your stamp isn't picking up ink evenly, try gently dabbing it onto the ink pad rather than pressing hard.
+This ensures that the ink only adheres to the raised surface of your design and doesn't seep into the carved-out areas.

 Related Activities You Might Enjoy